Campbell's dwarf hamster: Hybrids

-In captivity, only Campbell's dwarf hamsters and Djungarian hamsters are able to interbreed and produce live offspring or hybrids.
+In captivity, only Campbell's dwarf hamsters and P.sungorus hamsters are able to interbreed and produce live offspring or hybrids.
 Although hybrids make suitable pets, the breeding of hybrids and cloning can cause health problems, due to inherited diseases.
 Because genetic information can be very similar, genetic health problems or vulnerabilities can easily be inherited by the offspring.
 The widespread breeding and distribution of hybrids could threaten the existence of both pure species and subspecies of the ecosystem.
 This could ultimately lead to the extinction of the subspecies.
 Each litter becomes smaller as more generations are produced and the young commonly begin to inherit many congenital problems.

-The two species of Phodopus hamsters (P. sungorus and P. campbelli) have the same number of chromosomes, and the chromosomes are similar in terms of size and morphology.
+P. sungorus and P. campbelli have the same number of chromosomes, and the chromosomes are similar in terms of size and morphology.
 However, several chromosomes show structural differences in the location and size of C-heterochromatin blocks.
 In nature, the two species do not meet, but will mate and produce offspring in captivity.
 However, both reciprocal crosses produce sterile hybrid males and females with decreased fertility.
 There is a clear effect in which types the parents are.
 The cross P. sungorus male x P. campbelli female will have embryos that grow normally, like both parent species.
 But the cross between P. campbelli male x P. sungorus female result in overgrowth, leading to embryonic death.